Source: Melissa and Doug

 Fisher-Price Tape Recorder

-The first step toward your little one’s immensely successful recording career, this tape recorder toy allows him to sing and dance along to pre-programmed music, and even record his own voice!
+The first step toward your little one’s immensely successful recording career, this tape recorder toy allows them to sing and dance along to pre-programmed music, and even record their own voice!

 Source: Target